 Additionally, “discrimination does not have to be intentional.
 And, a person’s disability needs to be only one factor in the treatment they received for discrimination to have taken place.”
 Discrimination can involve the withholding of benefits or placing undue burden on the disabled person.

 Employers have a duty to accommodate up to the point of “undue hardship.”
 My understanding is that the bar is set quite high for an employer to be able to claim undue hardship.

 That’s some pretty substantial legal protection we’ve got.
-Based on this information I could have been a full-time customer at my local human rights tribunal and they would have laid the smack down on my awful employers.
+Based on this information, I could have been a full-time customer at my local human rights tribunal and they would have laid the smack down on my awful employers.

 The one time I ever did request an accommodation was because of repeated verbal attacks by my supervisor and director.
-I had found out that accommodation requests were supposed to be sent to the third party disability management service.
+I found out that accommodation requests were supposed to be sent to the third-party disability management service.
 Except that didn’t happen.
 My supervisor wanted to meet with me to discuss it.
 Given that it was meetings with her that were the problem, for me that was unacceptable.
 That was treated as the end of my accommodation request.

 You can read more in my article Workplace Accommodations for People with Mental Illness on Disability New Wire.